 What State Has Jurisdiction for My Family Law Case?

-In any Colorado divorce, child custody, or child support case, one of the first questions that needs to be asked is whether and where jurisdiction is proper.
-Jurisdiction in Denver family law cases ties into not only notions of where a case should be held, but also whether a particular state, county, or court has personal jurisdiction over the parties or subject matter.
+In any divorce, child custody, or child support case, one of the first questions that need to be asked is whether and where jurisdiction is proper.
+Jurisdiction in family law cases ties into not only notions of where a case should be held, but also whether a particular state, county, or court has personal jurisdiction over the parties or subject matter.

 Jurisdictional issues can get complex and tricky.
 When there is an out-of-state component to your case, it’s best to consult with a family law attorney prior to embarking on a course of action related to your divorce, custody, or child support issues.